TV Brasília: Return to the Diários Associados and RedeTV! (2008–2014)

-On July 8, a party held at the Ilha das Tribos space, in Brasília, officially marked the beginning of the partnership between RedeTV! and TV Brasília, which starts to retransmit RedeTV's signal! at different times.
-With the new grid, TV Brasília's programming gains national coverage.
-Brasília, is one of the cities with the worst performance in terms of regionalization of programming, reaching an average of 6.61% according to the study of the Observatory on the Right to Communication (2009).
+On July 8, a party held at the Ilha das Tribos space, in Brasília, officially marking the beginning of the partnership between RedeTV! and TV Brasília, which started to retransmit RedeTV!'s signal at different times.
+With the new schedule, TV Brasília's programming gained national coverage.
+Brasília is one of the cities with the worst performance in terms of regionalization of programming, reaching an average of 6.61% according to the study of the Observatory on the Right to Communication (2009).
 The only broadcaster in the capital that surpassed the national average was TV Brasília, with 11% of local content broadcast.
-The other broadcasters, affiliated with the four largest networks, maintain much lower rates: RecordTV (8.48%), Globo (5.75%), Band (4.76%) and SBT (3%).
+The other broadcasters, affiliated with the four largest networks, maintain much lower rates: RecordTV (8.48%), Globo (5.75%), Band (4.76%), and SBT (3%).

-In February 2009, TV Brasília changes its local schedule during prime time and starts showing Notícias das 7, which due to its low audience, would be extinct three months later.
-In August, the broadcaster starts to show the program Antônio Roberto e Você, which is also shown on TV Alterosa in Minas Gerais, which also belongs to the Diários Associados.
-At the end of 2009, TV Brasília reformulated the Esporte Show, now presented by Bruno Mendes, and now has greater prominence in football.
-It used the formula Democratic Bench that is used successfully in the programs Alterosa Esporte (on TV Alterosa / SBT in Minas Gerais) and in Superesportes (on TV stations Borborema affiliated by SBT in Campina Grande / PB and TV Clube affiliated by Rede) Record in Recife / PE).
+In February 2009, TV Brasília changed its local prime time schedule and started showing Notícias das 7, which due to its low ratings, would be canceled three months later.
+In August, the broadcaster started to show the program Antônio Roberto e Você, which was also being shown on TV Alterosa in Minas Gerais, which also belongs to the Diários Associados.
+At the end of 2009, TV Brasília reformulated the Esporte show, now presented by Bruno Mendes, and now has greater prominence in football.
+It used the formula Democratic Bench that is used successfully in the programs Alterosa Esporte (on TV Alterosa / SBT in Minas Gerais) and in Superesportes (on TV stations Borborema affiliated with SBT, in Campina Grande / PB, and TV Clube affiliated with Rede Record, in Recife / PE).

-On June 20, 2010, the broadcaster launched the campaign in celebration of fifty years with the slogan A TV that sees the city in its own way.
+On June 20, 2010, the broadcaster launched a campaign in celebration of fifty years, with the slogan "A TV that sees the city in its own way".

 The capital of the State of Goiás (Goiânia), since July 2011, started to receive the signal from TV Brasilia through channel 21 UHF and also through channel 22 of NET.
-On November 14, the broadcaster premiered the police program DF Alerta, presented by Fred Linhares, becoming an audience phenomenon, reaching absolute success according to Ibope's assessment.
+On November 14, the broadcaster premiered the police program DF Alerta, presented by Fred Linhares, which became an audience phenomenon, reaching absolute success according to Ibope's assessment.

-In September 2013, due to the change in the local schedule in the midday range, the Bola Dividida program started to be shown at 6:00 pm.
+In September 2013, due to the change in the local midday schedule, the Bola Dividida program started to be shown at 6:00 pm.